Mod-$p$ Galois representations not arising from abelian varieties: Embedding problem

-bringing us to the study of the cohomology of the module $A^{\vee}$ of the finite group $\Gal(k|\Q)$.
-This will be done by using the isomorphism $\psi$ in $(\ref{transfer})$ and studying the familiar module $\mu_m$.
-Before that, we relax local conditions slightly.
+In order to study $\Sh_{k|\Q}^1(A^{\vee})$, we will use the isomorphism $\psi$ in \cref{transfer} and instead study the familiar module $\mu_m$.
+Before doing this, we relax local conditions slightly.
 Let $T$ denote the set of all odd primes that are unramified in $k|\Q$.
-Let $\mathcal{L}$ denote the Selmer condition given by
+Let $\mathcal{L}$ denote the Selmer conditions given by

 In words, the local condition at $2$ is relaxed from split to unramified, and the local conditions at ramified primes are fully relaxed.
-The resulting Selmer group $H_{\mathcal{L}}^1(k|\Q,A^{\vee})$ is given by
+The corresponding Selmer group $H_{\mathcal{L}}^1(k|\Q,A^{\vee})$ is defined as

 and it clearly contains $\Sh_{k|\Q}^1(A^{\vee})$.
 So, it is enough to show that $H_{\mathcal{L}}^1(k|\Q,A^{\vee}) = 0$.